Grab Tickets To Six the Musical

 What to know before you go

 - The show is 80 minutes long and there is no interval.

 - It's recommended for ages 10 and over.

-- The Vaudeville Theatre has two bars on site serving drinks and snacks, as well as ice cream pop-ups within the auditorium.
+- The Vaudeville Theatre has two on-site bars serving light refreshments, along with ice cream pop-ups.

-- There are also a number of family-friendly restaurants within walking distance including Franco Manca, Ping Pong, Pizza Hut, TGI Fridays, Cinnamon Bazaar and many more.
+- There are also a number of family-friendly restaurants close by, including Franco Manca, Pizza Hut, TGI Fridays and more more.

-- The Vaudeville Theatre is located at 404 Strand, London WC2R 0NH.
+- The Vaudeville Theatre is located close to the Strand.

-- If you’re driving into the West End to see a show, take advantage of Q-Park’s Theatreland Parking Scheme saving 50% off off-street car parking charges for up to 24 hours.
-To qualify, simply present your Q-Park car park ticket for validation at the box office and the car park machine will automatically charge you half price.
-The nearest lot to the Vaudeville is Q-Park Covent Garden.
+- Head to Q-Park Covent Garden if you're coming by car and use Q-Park’s Theatreland Parking Scheme to save 50% on off-street car parking charges for up to 24 hours.
+Just present your Q-Park car park ticket for validation at the theatre box office and the car park machine will automatically take 50% off when you exit.